 Once you know you meet the company’s eligibility requirements, you can click on the yellow “Apply Now” button on American Web Loan’s homepage.
 Follow the prompts to enter your name, address, birthdate, social security number, driver’s license number, and telephone number.
 The next page will require you to enter all of your financial details, such as income information.
 Click the “Submit” button after you’ve verified that all of the information you entered is correct.

-Better Alternatives to American Web Loans
+Better Alternatives to American Web Loan

-A loan with American Web Loans may not be the best solution to your money troubles.
+A loan with American Web Loan may not be the best solution to your money troubles.
 Instead, consider one of the following alternatives, which offer better terms and aren’t designed to keep you trapped in debt.

 - Credit counseling services: Many banks and credit unions partner with credit counseling agencies to offer free services to their customers.
 For example, Franklin Mint Federal Credit Union partners with Clarifi.
 Other financial institutions employ their own credit counselors, giving customers direct access to help when they need it.
 Pelican State Credit Union is one such company.
 They have seven credit counselors on staff.